-The front-end accepts two or four analog HF or IF inputs on front panel SSMC connectors with transformer-coupling into two or four Texas Instruments ADS5485 200 MHz, 16-bit A/D converters.
+The front-end accepts two analog HF or IF inputs on front panel SSMC connectors with transformer-coupling into two Texas Instruments ADS5485 200 MHz, 16-bit A/D converters.

-The digital outputs are delivered into one or two Virtex-6 FPGAs for the data capture and all of the remaining adaptive relay signal processing operations.
+The digital outputs are delivered into the Virtex-6 FPGA for the data capture and all of the remaining adaptive relay signal processing operations.